hkayabilisim/cpepowereng2025/README.md

 Everything needed is already contained in this capsule.
 Depending on your goal and your time constraints, we provide two alternatives to run the capsule and obtain the results: via Open Science Library or Capsule Export.

 ## Open Science Library
-If you visit this capsule via [Open Science Library](https://codeocean.com/explore), then you should be able to see the published results in the library.
+If you visit this capsule via [Open Science Library](https://codeocean.com/explore) developed by [Code Ocean](https://codeocean.com), then you should be able to see the published results in the library.
 Code Ocean has an internal publishing process to verify that on each run the capsule will produce the same results.
 So, if you are in a hurry, or don't bother running the capsule again, then you can take a look at the published results and check the codes and data in the capsule.

 If you want to run the capsule and produce results by yourself, then all you have to do is to click "Reproducible Run" button in the capsule page.
 The [Open Science Library](https://codeocean.com/explore) will run the capsule from the scratch and produce the results.